joeycollins/RobotPayloadAPI/README.md

 Instructions: \
 1: Open RobotAPI.sln in visual studio.
 Build project and run. \
-2: Submit a post request on Postman, make sure Verify SSL certificates is turned off in postman. \
+2: Submit a post request on Postman, make sure Verify SSL certificates is turned off in postman settings.
+Under "body" enter the argument to supply for the post request.
+Ex. \
+\
+{\
+    "loadId": 214,\
+    "x": 24,\
+    "y": 15\
+}  \
+\
+Make sure "raw" is checked and JSON is selected. \
 2 (alternative): Go to to https://localhost:5000/swagger.
 This should give a good overview of the API.
 Expand the Post request type listed (/api/robots/closest).
 Click "Try it out" and run a post request with a payload.\
 \
 Next Steps:\